ito-takumi/terakoya/README.md

 git clone git@github.com:ta-ito/terakoya.git
 ```

-Then, you could start Terakoya as usual;
+Then, you can start Terakoya as usual;

 ```console
 cd terakoya